 and using polarizing, and graduated neutral density filters.
 In Big Basin, time will also be devoted to taking more impressionistic photographs; learning how to softly blur our images.

-Over the weekend, we will explore four unique habitats
+Over the weekend, we will explore three unique habitats

 that are situated